-- 1. Characterise, and possibly re-classify, all known human cancer/testis genes; - Identify novel human cancer/testis genes by means of expression profiling; - 3.
-Identify which cancer tests genes are most suited for developing cancer drugs or vaccines; and ESTERN CAPE - Identify mouse cancer/testis genes to use as a model system for cancer drug and vaccine development.
+- Characterise, and possibly re-classify, all known human cancer/testis genes; - Identify novel human cancer/testis genes by means of expression profiling; UNIVERSITY of the - 3.
+Identify which cancer/testis genes are most suited for developing cancer drugs or vaccines; and - Identify mouse cancer/testis genes to use as a model system for cancer drug and vaccine development.